University Libraries at Bowling Green State University

-The University Libraries function as the academic library system for Bowling Green State University, and its regional campuses.
+The University Libraries are the academic library system for Bowling Green State University and its regional campuses.

 History

 Establishment

 The first library of the Bowling Green Normal College was established in 1914 in the basement of a nearby Methodist Church, with its first professional librarian hired in 1915.
 Also in 1915, the library was moved from its temporary location off campus to the third floor of University Hall.

 McFall Center

-In 1927 the library moved into its first dedicated building, The McFall center.
-In the 1950s the old library was expanded, and by 1961 it contained 330,000 items.
+In 1927 the library moved into its first dedicated building, The McFall Center.
+In the 1950s, the old library was expanded; by 1961, it contained 330,000 items.